Toaq, But Easy, at Least in the Beginning

 2.6 - Ꝡha?

 Ꝡhat’s this funny letter?
 The letter Ꝡ ꝡ can be pronounced as “w” /w/ or “y” /j/ depending on the previous vowel.
 It is pronounced as /w/ if the previous vowel was ı or e and /j/ if the previous vowel was o or u.
+This is due to the fact that [ij] and [uw] are difficult to hear.
 Since it is not easily typed, it may be substituted with v or vy.
 Poor Ꝡ.

 2.7 - Ꝡa?

 Ꝡa is a (sometimes) word for marking the start of a new sentence.
-The reason it is used in Hóı mí Mıao ꝡa naı noaq jí kúe ꝡë súq hóa is to keep things separated. Ꝡa, along with its friends whom we will met later, are not required if the previous sentence ended with an speech act.
-Likewise, if you wish to elide da or móq, you can start your sentence with ꝡa as in Cho jí ní. Ꝡa gı ní (da). (“I like this.
+The reason it is used in Hóı mí Mıao, ꝡa naı noaq jí kúe ꝡë kaı súq hóa is to keep the “Hey Mıao” part separated from the “I’m reading your book” part of the sentence. Ꝡa, along with its friends whom we will met later, are not required if the previous sentence ended with an speech act.
+Likewise, if you wish to elide da or móq, you should start your next sentence with ꝡa as in Cho jí ní. Ꝡa gı ní (da). (“I like this.
 This is good.”).
 You should see a mix of both as this series goes on.

 2.8 - Prefixes

 Toaq has a lot of prefixes which can change the meaning of words.
 In this lesson, you are introduced to the suffix buq-, the augmentative, expressing greater intensity.
-For example, a bụqkato can be a “huge cat”.
+For example, a bụqbuaı can mean “super long”.

-If you don’t know what a relative clause is, an example from the dialogue is “the book which you wrote”.
+A relative clause is a clause that modifies a noun.
+An example from the dialogue is “the book which you wrote”.
 The “which you wrote” part is the relative clause.

 Ꝡë marks the start of a relative clause and hóa is the resumptive pronoun.
 What’s that?
 Well, we need a way to know what the relative clause is referring to.
 There is a huge difference between “the book which I wrote” and “the book which wrote me”.
 I wonder what the latter would look like.